 This blog entry summarizes my session participation at JavaOne 2013.
 I plan to update this entry with links to the content on Parleys.com as it becomes available.

 I was very pleased to see the JFrog team take me up on my suggestion early this year that "Maybe the JFrog team will consider giving a presentation on how they put all this together at JavaOne this September".
-Unfortunately for me, the session ("Building a Massively Scalable Cloud Service from the Ground Up") was already filled to capacity as I walked up to the door...
+Unfortunately for me, the session (Building a Massively Scalable Cloud Service from the Ground Up) was already filled to capacity as I walked up to the door, so I was unable to attend....

 SBT in Action by Joshua Suereth and Matthew Farwell has been updated!
 Save 45% and just enter promo code 112113jn at manning.com.
 What else is new?
 Chapter 6, "Process & IO with sbt's libraries" has been added to the MEAP (Manning Early Access Program).